Disclosure: As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you -read more

 It has a 130 minute battery life and is one of the few vacuums at this price level to feature auto-recharge and resume.
 It also has a huge 700ml dustbin.

 In addition to Google Assistant and Alexa support, the robot also supports the IFTTT (If This Then That) recipes.
 This allows for advanced integrations, for example it could stop cleaning when your doorbell or phone ring.
 You can also control the bot from your Apple Watch which might be a bit of a gimmick.

 Any robot vacuum under £300 falls in the budget price range so you should expect less features than the mid or high end vacuums.
-That being said, the Eufy 15C MAX doesn’t disappoint and has most of the basic features you’ll need.
+That being said, the Eufy G30 Edge has ‘borrowed’ some features from the more expensive vacuums I shared before.

-How does the 15C MAX fare with the basics of cleaning your floor?
+How does the G30 Edge fare with the basics of cleaning your floor?
 Well, not too bad.
-It manages to pick up most light debris and certainly outperforms all of the other budget robot vacuums we’ve reviewed and the BoostIQ works well to increase suction when required.
+It manages to pick up most light debris and certainly outperforms all of the other robot vacuums in it’s category.
+BoostIQ is similar to Roomba’s Dirt Detect feature and works well to increase suction when required.
 The large 600ml dust bin is also a nice feature.

 Buying a robot vacuum cleaner is no easy task, there are so many features to consider and different brands claiming to be the best.
 So, what should you look out for?